-Also See Manufacturing and Marine Maintenance Technology
+Also see Manufacturing and Marine Maintenance Technology

 Composite manufacturing has evolved into a diverse industry and can be found in the marine, aerospace, automotive, sports equipment, construction, alternative energy, medical devices, and many other industries, creating an expanding wealth of opportunity for talented practitioners.
 The Composites program at Skagit Valley College is designed to provide a comprehensive education for the next generation of composite technicians.
-This certificate program provides students with skills and knowledge in plant safety, manufacturing processes, composite materials, gelcoat/controlled spraying/fluid handling applications, vacuum infusion process, part and tooling design techniques and composites strength of materials.
-Students learn chemical safety, design, modern vacuum-infusion techniques, and construction of molds to construct a variety of parts.
+This certificate program provides students with skills and knowledge in plant safety, manufacturing processes, composite materials, gelcoat/controlled spraying/fluid handling applications, vacuum infusion process, light resin transfer molding (RTM), part and tooling design techniques and composites strength of materials.
+Students learn chemical safety, design, modern closed mold techniques, and construction of molds to construct a variety of parts.
 Students will work toward an industry recognized certification from the American Composites Manufacturers Association (ACMA).
-Students who choose to specialize in Marine Composites can earn the American Boat Yacht Counsel (ABYC) industry certification.
+Students who choose to specialize in Marine Composites can also earn the American Boat Yacht Counsel (ABYC) industry certification in addition to the ACMA certification.